dwp/govuk-casa/docs/setup.md

 * `object[]` **`plugins`** Plugins

+Configuration option for validation error visibility

+* `Symbol|Function` **`errorVisibility`** Use the `errorVisibility` option to keep page validation errors visible on GET requests, i.e on page refresh. see [error-visibility guide](docs/guides/error-visibility.md) for more info.

 Plugins to extend application functionality.
 Read our [plugins documentation](plugins.md) for more details.

 * `string` **`hooks[].hook`** Name of the hook to attach to (in the format `<router-scope>.<hookName>`, e.g. `journey.prerender`)